What521/Amazon_reviews_sentimental_and_data_analytics/README.md

 ## Original data

-The original data is from : https://amazon-reviews-2023.github.io/
+The original data is from the appliances category in: https://amazon-reviews-2023.github.io/

 ## Overview
 The workflow includes: